OlaoluwaM/functional-programming/README.md

 }
 ```

-Many of the semigroups we have seen in the previous sections can be extended to become `Monoid`s.
-All we need to find is some element of type `A` for which the Right and Left identities hold true.
+Many of the semigroups defined in the previous sections can be extended to become `Monoid`s.
+To do this, All we would need to find is some element of type `A` for which the Right and Left identities hold true.

 ```ts
 import { Monoid } from 'fp-ts/Monoid'